AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 >* This beta functionality supports the export of first generation data, as defined in the Real-Time Customer Data Platform [product description](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-b2c-edition-prime-and-ultimate-packages.html).
 >* This functionality is available to customers who have purchased the Real-Time CDP Prime and Ultimate package.
 Please contact your Adobe representative for more information.

-This article explains the workflow required to use the Flow Service API to export [datasets](/help/catalog/datasets/overview.md) from Adobe Experience Platform to your preferred cloud storage location, such as [!DNL Amazon S3], SFTP locations, or [!DNL Google Cloud Storage].
+This article explains the workflow required to use the [!DNL Flow Service API] to export [datasets](/help/catalog/datasets/overview.md) from Adobe Experience Platform to your preferred cloud storage location, such as [!DNL Amazon S3], SFTP locations, or [!DNL Google Cloud Storage].

 >[!TIP]
 >